CYBER-READINESS AND DATA PRIVACY

 Employee Training and Communication

-Annually, all our full- and part-time employees are required to complete a compulsory online declaration to acknowledge that they are aware of, have read, and are in compliance with CDL’s corporate policies and guidelines before the start of the calendar year.
-Awareness bulletins are published on CDL’s intranet for a quick refresher at any time on key elements of CDL’s stance against corruption.
-Fraud risk awareness training and assessments covering topics such as bribery and conflicts of interest were also conducted for selected front-line business units.
+Annually, all full- and part-time employees of the Company are required to complete a compulsory online declaration to acknowledge that they are aware of, have read, and are in compliance with the Company’s corporate policies and guidelines before the start of the calendar year.
+Awareness bulletins are published on the Company’s intranet for a quick refresher anytime on key elements of the Company’s stance against corruption.
+Fraud risk awareness training and assessments covering topics such as bribery and conflicts of interest were also conducted for selected front-line business units within the Company.

-New hires, as part of their orientation programme, are required to learn about CDL’s Code of Business Conduct and Ethics, as well as other related corporate policies including Anti-Corruption, Fraud, Competition, and Whistleblowing.
-They are also required to complete a self-paced, interactive e-learning module (accessible for all employees as well) that provides information and guidance to recognise, address, resolve, avoid, and prevent instances of corruption.
-In 2022, 100% of our new hires were educated with anti-corruption knowledge.
+As part of their orientation programme, new hires across the Group are required to learn about their respective Code of Business Conduct and Ethics and/or other related corporate policies and procedures including Anti-Corruption, Fraud, Competition, Anti-Money Laundering, and Whistleblowing.
+The Company’s new hires are also required to complete a self-paced, interactive e-learning module (also accessible for all employees) that provides information and guidance to recognise, address, resolve, avoid, and prevent instances of corruption.
+In 2023, 100% of the Company’s new hires were educated with anti-corruption knowledge.